Seoul International Women's Film Festival: Initiative Towards Gender Equality

 SIWFF addressed the #MeToo movement during its 20th film festival in light of the Harvey Weinstein scandal.
-The 2013 Sundance documentary about Anita Hillwas shown which consisted of a similar scandal involving her sexual assault accusations against U.S. Supreme Court nominee, Clarence Thomas.
+The 2013 Sundance documentary about Anita Hill was shown which consisted of a similar scandal involving her sexual assault accusations against U.S. Supreme Court nominee, Clarence Thomas.
 SIWFF added a panel following the screening to dissect the recent news of similar accounts while critiquing the gender hierarchy embedded in our society.

 In March 2018, SIWFF's director Kim Sunah worked with the government agency KOFIC to broaden the film industry's standards regarding gender equality.
 She shed light on the inequality stemming from gender issues and sexual abuse, which then influenced the overall film industry and the films produced.
 The film festival also strives to actively raise awareness about women's issues through cinema.
 For example, for this year's 20th festival, SIWFF added an International Feature Competition to shed light on gender inequality from a diverse perspective.
 The Korean Feature Competition was also added in order to support the wide perspectives of female filmmakers.
 This year's festival will also highlight women's films via the 20th Anniversary Retrospective screenings to acknowledge the history of women's films.

 The 20th SIWFF also integrated two new international conferences to the program- "Film Feminism's New Challenge: From Stare to Body and to the Joy of Difference" and "Policies and Strategies for Gender Equality in Film Industry."
 These conferences strive to evaluate the role of film and feminism embedded in social trends like online hashtag movements and gender politics.
 Some countries the conferences discuss include France, Taiwan, and South Korea.

 The film festival did not shy away from recognizing the 16 missing people in the 2014 South Korean sinking of MV Sewol Ferry Accident.
 The 16th film festival opened up with a solemn celebration to honor the victims in the accident while featuring wartime films in their lineup.